Placement Tests Procedures

 Registration of Full-Time Students

 All full-time students (students taking 12 or more credits) should meet with an advisor early on in their program of study.
-Students may register for up to 19 credits of course work in the fall and spring semesters, or up to 9 credits in the summer sessions or up to 6 credits in the January term.
-Students registering in a January term can register for no more than 2 courses.
+Students may register for up to 19 credits of course work in the fall and spring semesters, or up to 9 credits in the summer sessions or up to 6 credits in the Winter term.
+Students registering in a Winter term can register for no more than 2 courses.
 Students wishing to register for course loads in excess of the above limits must have the approval of the director of Advising, Career and Transfer Services.

 Registration of Part-Time Students